ppy/osu-wiki/news/2019-03-25-project-loved-week-of-march-24th.md

 date: 2019-03-25 01:00:00 +0000
 ---

-Welcome back to [Project Loved](https://osu.ppy.sh/community/forums/120)!
+[Project Loved](https://osu.ppy.sh/community/forums/120) returns for another round!
 Give all of these maps a try and cast your vote for whether or not they should enter the Loved beatmap category!

 ![](/wiki/shared/news/banners/project-loved.jpg)